Shelter Windows Reviews

 Shelter windows are a type of window that is used to provide protection from rain, sun, snow, hail and alike.

 These windows are made of polycarbonate the shape of which resembles a canopy type of structure.
 It has brackets, fixing screws, aluminum bars, rubber strips, and polycarbonate boards as accessories.
 It uses vinyl and aluminum frames.

 The window uses a standard glass with at least 5/8 glass thickness.
 The glass measures 16-28 inches in width and 24-68 inches in height.
 Shelter windows are screwed together in the sides of the house.
 It is 1 and 3/4 inches thick inside and outside the house and has Stiles and rails that have an external measurement of 1 and 7/8 inches wide.
 It has a rubber boot covering the insulated glass.
 This glass is about 5/8 inches thick.

-Some shelter windows also use tempered, energy saving, glazed or low-E glass.
-It comes in various colors such as white, gray, green, blue and brown.
-These windows are recommended in locations where the weather frequently changes because it can easily protect the user from the elements.
+Some shelter windows also use tempered, energy-saving, glazed, or low-E glass.
+It comes in various colors such as white, gray, green, blue, and brown.
+These windows are recommended in locations where the weather frequently changes because they can easily protect the user from the elements.

 The shelter window can be easily installed and maintained.
-It is strong and sturdy to withstand and resist a Catastrophe level 12 typhoons.
+It is strong and sturdy to withstand and resist a Catastrophe level 12 typhoon.
 It protects the owner from the harmful rays of the sun as it provides 99% UV protection.
 It is resistant to any chemical and does not age quickly.
-It does not require frequent maintenance and is self-cleaning using rain water.
+It does not require frequent maintenance and is self-cleaning using rainwater.